junhecui/budget-app/README.md

 # Budget Maker

+Simple Budget App made for CPSC 210 at UBC.

 ## What Will The Application Do?

 This application will be a way to budget money.
 The user will be able to add and remove expenses from the budget.
 The user will also be able to total and view all of their expenses, as well as find the cost of a specific expense.

 ## Who Will Use It?

 Anyone who needs help with keeping track of their expenses will be able to use this app.
 It is quite simple and not overwhelming, so people who are just learning financial literacy will be able to pick it up and benefit from it immediately.

 ## Why Is This Project Of Interest To You?

 I am interested in this project because I personally struggle with budgeting and keeping track of my income sources.
 I created this project in order to help solve this problem for myself, and anyone else who faces similar struggles with budgeting as I do.

 ## User Stories

 - As a user, I want to be able to create a budget by **adding expenses** to a list of expenses.
 - As a user, I want to be able to **remove expenses** from the list of expenses.